xavidop/dialogflow-cx-messenger-ts/README.md

   </a>
 </p>

 Typescript classes and types to use Dialogflow Messenger Integration in Typescript.
+Please check the Official Dialogflow CX Messenger Integration [documentation](https://cloud.google.com/dialogflow/cx/docs/concept/integration/dialogflow-messenger#fulfillment) for more information.

 ## Installation